Updated 5/2023 in blue.

 When it’s been about 2 years and time to maintain your certification, PATH Intl. will send you an email with all you need to do and the most up-to-date links.
 It’s really nice that you don’t have to remember when to do it yourself!

-Here are the things you will need to do:
+Here is my summary of the things you will need to do:

 - Fill out the maintenance form – here is 2021’s CTRI Maintenance Form

-- Decide your membership (you don’t have to be a member, and you can change membership level if you want)
+- Decide & Pay/have paid your membership (you don’t have to be a member, and you can change membership level if you want)

 - Pay the maintenance fee (as of 2021, it’s $75 for members or $95 for nonmembers) – TIP: If your member price doesn’t show up when you go to add it to your cart, first make sure you are logged in to your account.